laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 identification has given rise to a new approach regarding software development team practices called [DevOps](https://en.wikipedia.org/wiki/DevOps).
 Ignore the fact that colloquially DevOps has become a catch-all aggregate job role for operations, system administration, platform development, cloud development, and whatever you call writing pipelines (yaml configurator?).
-Ideally, a team practicing this methodology will have engineers work across the entire application lifecycle, from development and test to deployment to operations, and develop a range of skills not limited to a single function [[1]](https://aws.amazon.com/devops/what-is-devops/).
+Ideally, a team practicing this methodology will have developers work across the entire application lifecycle, from development and test to deployment to operations, and develop a range of skills not limited to a single function [[1]](https://aws.amazon.com/devops/what-is-devops/).

+Panacea!
 This sounds great and is a lofty goal for any technical team to achieve.
-In the pursuit of developing the capability to walk-the-talk, I recently attained a [Solutions Architect – Associate](https://www.credly.com/badges/e056b75f-16ea-4d6d-8f70-b971fb067c59/public_url) certification with Amazon and have an eye towards attaining the [DevOps Engineer - Professional](https://aws.amazon.com/certification/certified-devops-engineer-professional/) certification this year.
+In pursuit of developing the capability to walk-the-talk, I recently attained a [Solutions Architect – Associate](https://www.credly.com/badges/e056b75f-16ea-4d6d-8f70-b971fb067c59/public_url) certification with Amazon and have an eye towards attaining the [DevOps Engineer - Professional](https://aws.amazon.com/certification/certified-devops-engineer-professional/) certification this year.

-And so, this brings us to our main point: I wanted a project to both crystallize some of what I learned via studying and test taking for the aforementioned certification and to engage in open learning via blogging as a public journal of my professional development.
+And so, this brings us to our main topic: I wanted a project to both crystallize some of what I learned via studying and test taking for the aforementioned certification, and to engage in open learning via blogging as a public journal of my professional development.
 And so, with the intention of using AWS services and industry standard tooling, I made a blog.

 ## Ok - so you made a blog